pab2163/amygdala_mpfc_multiverse/2_prereg_level1/README.md

 *Scripts for the initial [preregistered](https://osf.io/8nyj7/) FSL preprocessing pipeline*

+These scripts dictate the preprocessing for the preregistered pipeline and level-1 generalized linear model (GLM) for *each individual* fMRI scan run.
+No *group-level* modeling is done here yet.
+Preprocessing here is done using [FEAT](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FEAT/UserGuide) from FSL.

 ## `feat_template_24motion_no_errors.fsf`

 This is a template feat file for preprocessing and level1 GLM for which all scan-specific feat (`V6.00`) files are based.